cds-snc/digital-canada-ca/_posts/en/2018-07-31-showing-the-whole-iceberg.md

 Every two weeks, CDS hosts  “Show the Thing” as an internal opportunity to, in rapid-fire-style, share a five minute presentation of projects followed by five minutes of Q&A. This becomes a good way for other teams to apply lesson-learned to their own challenges so mistakes aren’t repeated.

 Externally, CDS has held a couple “Show & Tells” where teams demo product work and learnings publicly.
-These small-scale events are meant to be a way for us to share what are working on.
+These small-scale events are meant to be a way for us to share what we are working on.
 It could be a completed product we can demo, a prototype in the works, or even post-retro insights, which helped us pivot in a different direction than originally planned.

 ## Latest Show & Tell Summary